Great hidden gems in Shikoku that are worth a visit: Nagoro, the scarecrow village, architecture by Kengo Kuma in Yusuhara Town, and more

 Here are our recommended spots and experiences!

-Traditional Streets of the Yokaichi-Gokoku Areas
+Traditional Streets of the Youkaichi-Gokoku Areas

 The old streets of the Yokaichi-Gokoku areas are lined with merchant houses, warehouses, and private residences from the late Edo, Meiji and Taisho periods.
 The areas are designated as ‘Important Preservation Districts’ thanks to the array of traditional local architecture on display.
 Enjoy rambling through the town with a pleasant breeze at your back while appreciating the continued lifestyles of the local residents.
 Unique and creative decorations can be seen on each building in this old-fashioned neighbourhood.